Peter Kingsbery: Solo career

 Released in 1997, Pretty Ballerina, the third solo studio album stands out from the others for several reasons.
-First, it's been entirely recorded in France (Charenton, Carpentras and Paris) with the participation of French front musicians such as Mathieu Chedid.
+It was entirely recorded in France with the participation of French front musicians such as Mathieu Chedid.
 Also, uniquely in the discography of this singer-songwriter, the album title is not taken from one of his original songs but from the American band The Left Banke's song dating from 1966 to 1967.
-Lastly, it includes a few reprises, notably Brand New Year in a new version from Kingsbery's own previous album, but most of all the song More Than Willing, from Cock Robin's first album, where Anna LaCazio his ex-partner in the band sings with him again, hinting at a reunion that would eventually happen a few years later.
+The album also includes a few reprises, notably Brand New Year in a new version from Kingsbery's own previous album.

-The recording pace slows down in the years that followed, Kingsbery continuing to perform in small venues.
-It was not until 2002 that the singer's new album could be found in stores, completely atypical both in style and in the language: with the exception of one song, the CD is entirely sung in French.
-It was an audacious gamble, and Kingsbery for once did not write the lyrics but had to ask a French songwriter, Patrice Guirao for help.
-It is also musically daring with a large emphasis placed on synths and rhythmic power.

-None of the four albums by Peter Kingsbery have achieved the success of the Cock Robin ones and Kingsbery never returned to his previous level of popularity, not even in France.
-In 2006, Peter Kingsbery found himself again at the front of the stage with the return of Cock Robin.
+In 2006, Kingsbery found himself again at the front of the stage with the return of Cock Robin.

-In June 2012, Peter Kingsbery was the featured vocalist on Danish duo Terminal Argh's debut-single "Middle of a Western", digitally released by Mabel The Label.
-Lyrics and melodies by Peter Kingsbery, music and production by Umpff.